Why We Need More Women in Tech & AV

 When we look at women in tech history, pioneers like Ada Lovelace, often credited as the first computer programmer, and Grace Hopper, who developed one of the first programming languages, helped lay the groundwork for modern computing and digital technology.
 Their innovations are essential to the networked AV systems and digital communications solutions we rely on today.

-IN FACT: Grace Hopper also coined one of the most well-known phrases in technology: ‘bug’—as in fixing a software bug.
+In fact, Grace Hopper is widely considered to be the individual who coined one of the most well-known phrases in technology: ‘bug’—as in fixing a software bug.
+She was also one of the few women in a technical role in the audio industry for quite some time.

-Among other ladies leading the way, there’s Lenise Bent, an internationally recognized innovator and trailblazer for women in audio.
-She’s contributed engineering work for some of the biggest names in the music industry, including Steely Dan, Supertramp, and Fleetwood Mac.
+Among other trailblazers leading the way, there’s Lenise Bent, an internationally recognized innovator for women in audio.
+She’s contributed engineering work for icons like Steely Dan, Supertramp, and Fleetwood Mac.
 She also became the first female engineer to earn a platinum record for her work on Blondie’s Autoamerican.

-However, the AV and technology industries are at a turning point.
-Organizations are recognizing the need to change these patterns by encouraging more women to pursue careers in technology, systems integration, and digital solutions.
+However, the AV and technology industries are moving beyond a "turning point" into a period of active transformation.
+Organizations are no longer just recognizing the need for change; they are implementing the mentorship and recruitment strategies necessary to ensure more women lead the way in systems integration and digital solutions.

 How Far Women in Tech and AV Have Come